-As we’re dealing with kids, long-winded discussions of posture is really not the best way to make your advice stick; kids will tune out pretty fast.
-Giving your piano kids an association with something that has some strong imagery is a great way to drive these concepts home.
+As we’re dealing with kids, long-winded discussions of posture are really not the best way to make your advice stick; kids will tune out pretty fast.
+Giving your piano students an association with something that has some strong imagery is a great way to drive these concepts home.
 Here’s what I use:

 2. Dangling Legs – If you don’t have a stool for your little ones, it’s a great idea to get one.
-Having flat feet on the floor or other surface gives your student a sense of being grounded.
+Having flat feet on the floor or another surface gives your students a sense of being grounded.

 Discussions of Posture Don’t Have to Be Boring!

 Use some imagination when discussing posture at the piano.
 It makes a lasting impression on your piano students and you’ll spend much less time fixing and explaining during lesson time as you can then simply use a word or two to instantly remind them of what good posture should feel like.

 Give it a try!
 Put together your egg-dripping, quicksand-stuck marionette image and watch your piano kids’ posture improve dramatically!